NimishKr16/DarkOPS/SolutionSet/Fake Review Detection/README.md

 1. Clone the repository: `git clone https://github.com/your-username/Fake-Review-Detection.git`
 2. Navigate to the project directory: `cd Fake-Review-Detection`
-3. Install the required dependencies: `pip install -r requirements.txt`
-4. Explore the Jupyter notebooks in the `notebooks/` directory to understand the data and model training process.
+3. Explore the Jupyter notebooks in the `notebooks/` directory to understand the data and model training process.

 ## Results and Evaluation